goldengateknights/charter/charter.md

 ### 11.1
 Any member may suggest an event to the Council.

-### 11.2 Minimum event information required for submission:
+### 11.2 Minimum Event Information
+Below is the minimum information for an event that is required with a submission:
 1. Event host/sponsor information
 2. Location including address
 3. Date and times